richarvey/techshift-modernise/content/page/lab7.md

 #### Update the build process

-17) As we will be building the Docker image is built using Code Pipeline we need to update the APIBuildProject to include the Fargate cluster and service details.
+17) As we will be building the Docker image using Code Pipeline we need to update the APIBuildProject to include the Fargate cluster and service details.
 In the APIBuildProject we need to add three additional environment variables.
 Add the following to the EnvironmentVariables section of the APIBuildProject directly above the Artifacts.

 ```
           -